splunk/splunk-operator/docs/PremiumApps.md

 Common issues that may be encountered are :
 * ES installation failed as you used default sslEnablement mode ("strict") - enable Splunk Web SSL in web.conf.
 See the section [Special consideration while using ssl enabled mode of strict in SHC](#special-consideration-while-using-ssl-enabled-mode-of-strict-in-shc)
-* Ansible task timeouts - raise associated timeout (splunkdConnectionTimeout, rcvTimeout, etc.)
+* Ansible task timeouts - raise associated timeout (splunkdConnectionTimeout in web.conf, rcv_timeout, send_timeeout, cxn_timeeout etc values in server.conf)
 * Pod Recycles - raise livenessProbe value.
 More details on this at [Health Check doc](HealthCheck.md)

 ### Current Limitations